webiny/docs.webiny.com/docs/guides/creating-css-class-element-settings-plugin.md

 ## Creating the Plugin

-All of the settings available for a page element can be accessed via the top app bar, which appear as soon as you select a page element in the editor:
+All the settings available for a page element can be accessed via the top app bar, which appear as soon as you select a page element in the editor:

 ![Editor Element settings](/img/guides/custom-element-settings-plugin/pb-editor-toolbar.png)